ThemeZee/codename-pro/readme.txt

 Please see our [Harrison Theme Documentation](https://themezee.com/docs/harrison-documentation/ "Harrison Theme Documentation").

 = How do I get updates? =
-Please go to *Appearance -> Customize -> Theme Options -> Theme Info* and enter your license key in order to receive updates.
+Please go to *Appearance -> Customize -> Theme Options -> Pro Version* and enter your license key in order to receive updates.

 == Ressources ==